S-a-m-K/BellabeatCaseStudy/README.md

 <img src="https://github.com/S-a-m-K/Bellabeatcasestudy/assets/143487615/9172a230-6710-4940-b2e1-7ef63e687d42" alt="Beischreibung des Bildes" width="700"/>

-Unfortunately, the data are not sufficient for a clear determination.
-Still, I wanted to use the data to show how exercise and sleep quality have something in common.
-Of course, there are many other factors that influence sleep quality.
-Nonetheless, a pattern can be discerned. namely that those who have more trouble falling asleep are the ones who burn the fewest calories, but are not necessarily the ones who exercise the least.
+Unfortunately, the data are insufficient for a definitive conclusion.
+Nevertheless, I wanted to illustrate how exercise and sleep quality are related.
+While many other factors influence sleep quality, a discernible pattern emerges: those who struggle more with falling asleep tend to burn the fewest calories, although they are not necessarily the ones who exercise the least.

 <div style="margin-bottom: 40px;">